OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

         Optional number specifying how many characters should be in the invitation code (if the transfer is an invitation).
 A minimum of 6 characters is required.
 More characters mean the code takes longer to enter but is less guessable.
 The code consists of digits and uppercase letters.
 Apps may present invitation codes with embedded dashes (-) for readability; the platform ignores the dashes.

     :statuscode 200:
         Successful.
-The response body is a JSON object with these attributes:
+The response body is a JSON object with the following attribute:
             ``transfer``
                 A TransferDetail object.
 See :ref:`TransferDetail`.

-            ``profile``
-                The sender's ProfileDetail object, updated to reflect the new amounts in the wallet.
-A payment code may also be added.

     :statuscode 400:
         The parameters are not invalid.